 Kawata’s research has also found that eyeball and eyelid movement, or oculomotor function, can be impaired by mild, repetitive head impacts in football players.
 But the function may adapt mid-season, even as athletes continue to incur head impacts.

-"Repetitive subconcussive head impacts have quickly become one of the most complex public health issues," said Kawata, assistant professor at the IU School of Public Health-Bloomington, who led the study published in JAMA Ophthalmology.
+"Repetitive subconcussive head impacts have quickly become one of the most complex public health issues," said Kawata, assistant professor at the IU School of Public Health-Bloomington, who co-authored the study published in JAMA Ophthalmology.
 "We still have much more to learn about brain response to trauma."

 The goal is to identify a "safe" threshold for subconcussive brain injury that does not necessarily trigger immediate symptoms, such as headache, dizziness and disorientation.